TEAMuP-dev/HARP/README.md

 Run `HARP` to start the application.

 ## [REAPER](https://www.reaper.fm)
-To use HARP from directly within Reaper, do the following.
+To set up HARP for use from within Reaper, do the following.
 ### Setting Up HARP
 * Choose _REAPER > Preferences_ on the file menu.